AndersDeath/diary2/000-current.md

 # 19 January - Thursday - Yerevan - 112 day of immigration

 I finally released big project within DRSMILE.
 This is amazing and I feel relief.
 Because of that I will have more time for my personal project.
 Unfortunately I didn't have enough time for other things.
 I also was on a call with HR from portugal.
 It's extremely sad that I cannot join to their company.
 They don't support relocation.
 Tomorrow I will go to the hospital the will cut stitches from my jaws.
-Also I want to edit
+Also I want to edit video tomorrow.